Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/examples.md

 # Examples

 PinCFlow.jl's examples are organized in functions which are part of a local package (PinCFlowExamples.jl) in the repository.
-This package runs cheap serial versions of the example simulations during precompilation, so that the compilation in parallelized simulations is reduced to the necessary minimum.

 ## Cold bubble